 So what are we left with now?
 The show has simply run out of angles.
 BACK TO A BASIC PROBLEM IN LONG-RUNNING SITCOMS

 Michael Scott behavingly awkwardly is not enough.
 OH YEAH, I THINK: THIS IS THE SHOW’S PIVOT.
 The show has just lost its shine.
 It is not painfully funny IN TWO WORDS SHE SUMS UP MICHAEL SCOTT.
 IF YOU DISCUSS SOME THINGS IN DETAIL, YOU DON’T HAVE TO DISCUSS EVERYTHING IN DETAIL anymore.
 It is just kind of painful, but not enough to keep the viewer entertained for long.
 Recent episodes generally have one laugh-out-loud moment, I’D HAVE LOVED A ‘FOR EXAMPLE’ BETWEEN DASHES and the rest of the time is filled with slight awkwardness that is shortly followed by boredom.
 What made the show so successful, aside from the comedic appeal of a mockumentary-style shooting, was the balance between making the viewer feel so uncomfortable they may have to leave the room and the reward of watching the endearing, semi-depressing lives and relationships between the employees progress.
 THE PRECEDING STRIKES ME AS A REASONABLE SUMMARY OF THE SHOW’S INITIAL APPEAL, THOSE ‘CRINGE’ MOMENTS THAT SHOW MICHAEL SCOTT’S INABILITY TO UNDERSTAND COMMON SOCIAL NORMS, HIS ROLE AS THE OUTSIDER WHO DESPERATELY WANTS TO FIT IN.
 OF COURSE, LACKING THE COURAGE OF THE ORIGINAL BRITISH SITCOM – AND UNDERSTANDING THE ECONOMIC REALTIES OF AMERICAN TV – OFFICE/USA GRADUALLY SOFTENED THE ATTITUDES OF SCOTT’S UNDERLINGS TOWARD HIM AND GAVE HIM MORE MOMENTS OF SELF-KNOWLEDGE.
 I THINK.
 IF I’M WRITING MY OWN REVIEW, I NEED TO COME UP WITH SOME DETAILS.
+2.2.18: ULTIMATELY THEY MARRIED HIM OFF AND GAVE HIM A SOFT LANDING.
 Unfortunately, all the captivating relationships between the employees have either ended, or ended in marriage.
 Where’s the drama there?
 SHOULD THERE BE DRAMA?
 NICE PLACE TO COMMENT ON FACT THIS SHOW IS ONE OF THOSE SITCOMS IN WHICH WE ARE SUPPOSED TO CARE ABOUT SOME OF THE CHARACTERS, THAT IT IS A KIND OF DRAMEDY, THOUGH MOSTLY COMIC.
 CREATORS MAKE A DECISION TO HAVE US CARE ABOUT CHARACTERS AND THEN CREATORS RESOLVE THE MOST IMPORTANT OF THEIR PROBLEMS, WHERE DO YOU GO NEXT?

 A large contributing factor to show’s dark comedic story IT IS A SHOW THAT GOT PROGRESSIVELY LESS DARK line is the imminent downfall OF the company due to the fact that they sell paper goods in a world that is attempting to go online and, well, paper-less.
 It has been hinted at since the beginning of the series that Dunder Mifflin was in some kind of trouble.
 Yet, when a series starts out on the basis of an impending doom, writers can only make so many excuses and surprise turns before the company must receive its death certificate.